Welcome to Georgia Southern University!

 27. Eidson House

-The Eidson House was originally the University President’s home, but now it serves as the home of the University Honors Program!
+The Eidson House was originally the University President’s home, but now it serves as the home of the Honors College!

 8. Math & Physics/Natural Sciences